Continuum of Care

 Council on Homelessness members serve for a two-year term, which may be renewed.

 What is the time commitment?

-Council on Homelessness meetings take place the first Thursday of the month from 1 pm – 3 pm online.
-Continuum of Care meetings take place quarterly.
+Council on Homelessness meetings take place the first Thursday of the month from 1 pm – 3pm in Martinez.
 Members of the Council are also expected to participate in at least one committee or workgroup, which typically meet on a monthly basis in Concord.

 Where can I learn more about the Council on Homelessness?

 Which seats are open?